hmonroe/guiguts/README.txt

 Detailed release notes:

-Version 0.3.16 Fixed double click search from Character Cnts on Word Frequency popup.
+Version 0.3.16 Fixed double click search on Word Frequency popup to work for strings with nonalphanumeric characters (',-,--) while searching from Character Cnts does not do a whole word search.

 Version 0.3.15 Fixed inaccurate results for unused CSS in PPHTML.
 Made conversion of sidenotes and footnotes to HTML optional.
 Added